 Using "Steels" Around the Bottom of Outer Skirts

 The first mention I have read of the use of steel in outer skirts appears in Demorest's Family Magazine for December 1894, (p.
 121).

 "Some skirts have a narrow and very flexible steel sewed all around the bottom; but better than this to secure slight stiffness is a thick cord of candle-wicking covered with velvet or satin to harmonize with the gown.
 This is seen on many gowns, and is a popular finish this winter."

 By "very flexible" I the author meant that the steel would have been more pliable than that used for crinolines, bustles, and corset and bodice boning in previous decades.
 Why do I know?
 Because I found some.

 Skirt boning came also as wire, and it was called such.
 It was not likely crinoline steel covered with a layer of braided cotton that was used in an antique bustle in my collection.
-It bends, but would definitely not undulate at the bottom of a skirt.
+That sort of steel bends, but would definitely not undulate at the bottom of a skirt.

 Three rows of bustle steel wire, which is flat, covered in braided cotton,

 from a bustle in my antique clothing collection.